Top 15 Best Things to Do in Manila (2025 Guide for First-Time Visitors)

 Don’t be surprised if you find families, friends, or solo visitors enjoying simple joys like kite flying or street food.
 Whether you’re looking for quiet reflection or lively weekend vibes, Rizal Park’s atmosphere is warm and inclusive.

-3. National Museum of the Philippines
+3. Visit the National Museum of the Philippines

 For those who love immersing themselves in art and culture, the National Museum of the Philippines is a must-visit.
 It houses an extensive collection of Filipino art, archaeology, and natural history, showcasing the nation’s rich heritage and creativity.
 Walking through its halls, you’ll encounter everything from pre-colonial artifacts to paintings by national artists.